Our Projects

 Object Detection

 The goal of this project is to be able to classify and locate objects around the lab from an image capture and successfully grasp target objects based on user commands.
-This project works closely with computer vision and machine learning, and implements kinematics to carry out C1C0’s precision arm tasks.
+This project works closely with computer vision and machine learning, and implements inverse kinematics to carry out C1C0’s precision arm tasks.

 Speech & Sentiment Analysis